learnable-content/React-the-ES6-Way/readme.md

 of the `ReactReadingTime` component to something really, really long, and you should see the estimated reading time jump up when the page loads.

 If you've done everything right it should work!
-You won't even see that initial value of 0 on the page (although it is actually rendered initially) because all of React's updating happens so very fast.

 ## Next lesson...